 Individuals who are involved in the selection, authoring, or reviewing of education materials may be punished in case they violate the new guidelines.
 Schools have been prohibited from creating their own curriculum and should only use materials that are approved by the government.

-High schools that have exchange programs are allowed to use foreign materials selectively only if domestic content fails to satisfy the needs of education.
+High schools that have exchange programs are allowed to use foreign textbooks selectively only if domestic content fails to satisfy the needs of education.
 The tightening restrictions in the field of education are part of Beijing’s plan to indoctrinate its citizens right from school to university in the ideology of the Communist Party.

 In fact, President Xi Jinping stated in December 2016 that socialism and Marxism needed to be pushed into higher learning institutions in the country.
 In August 2019, the Chinese regime imposed restrictions on words like Bible, God, and Christ in a textbook aimed at elementary school children.
 These and similar words have been censored from books written by foreign authors in order to reduce their influence on young minds.
 The Chinese language translations of Western classics like Robinson Crusoe and The Little Match Girl have also been censored by removing religious words.

 “Limiting access to foreign textbooks is a way to maintain ideological unity from the primary level of education upwards… The system knows that knowledge is its nemesis, so it has to monopolize the right to define knowledge in order to continue existing… The lesson it took from Hong Kong was that if it can’t get a monopoly on awareness, then it will have no political security,” Sulaiman Gu, a Ph.D. candidate at the University of Georgia, said to Radio Free Asia.